 Programming the Z70 is easy.
 It’s all performed via a Windows program (at least at the time of writing) and every key can be reassigned or removed to suit your needs, like what I did.
 Adding keys to Fn layers is a breeze, as well as moving the Fn key entirely to somewhere better.
 There’s the ability to program macros as well as open programs.

 I’m a fan of moving forward with cable connectivity.
-Ideally there’d be no cables needed in a perfect world, however, with the slow adoption of USB-C for devices means an abundance of cables.
+Ideally, there’d be no cables needed in a perfect world, however, the slow adoption of USB-C for devices means an abundance of cables.
 Although not the best cables, the Z70’s cables are right angle and sufficiently do the job.

-When I look at the Z70, I think it’s a great looking piece of equipment.
-Its simple design is composed of the black (or silver) aluminium case, and floating keycaps with simple font.
+When I look at the Z70, I think it’s a great-looking piece of equipment.
+Its simple design is composed of a black (or silver) aluminium case and floating keycaps with a simple font.
 The black looks stunning and the case is really a sight to behold.

 I am a big fan of the left side position of the USB-C port, this allows for the keyboard to rest completely against something without protrusion, however, you may have an entirely different experience.

-Split spacebar on the Z70 is not good.
+The split spacebar on the Z70 is not good.
 It’s not just the implementation of the split spacebar but also the keys used for the split.
 The problem lies in the sizing, the two 3u keys used to make up the spacebars.
-Here’s KBC’s Poker’s keysizes.
+Here are KBC’s Poker’s key sizes.

 Keycaps are generally measured in units or u for short.
 Alphas and numerical keys are 1u, |\ are 1.5, and so forth.
 Notice how you don’t see any 3s on those layouts.
 That’s because no keys are 3u and 3u keys are seldom used (Filco Minila has a 3u spacebar).
 3u keys are very far from standard and barely any keycap manufacturers cater to this size.